 Nearly all companies in today’s world have one common goal: keeping the user experience simple.
 This reduction in size, steps, and clicks does not mean the technology is any less sophisticated — in fact, it’s just the opposite.
-In relation to business intelligence, self-service solutions enable users of all skill levels to independently access, query and analyze company data.
+In relation to data, self-service data analytics solutions enable users of all skill levels to independently access, query and analyze company data.

 The following is an excerpt from our eBook, A guide to self-service business intelligence where we outline the benefits of using an intuitive program to easily analyse your business data.